From idea to live product

 The research mattered.
 The security audit mattered.
 The hour of live testing and iteration mattered.
 The decision to name the assistant first mattered.
 Every one of those was a human call that AI could not have made on its own.

+The AI did not know the audience.
+It did not feel the friction in the UX.
+It did not understand why a non-technical professional would quit at step three.
 I knew those things.
 And because I knew them, I could direct five AI agents in parallel to build something that would have taken a team of developers weeks.

-Frequently Asked Questions
+Frequently Asked

 Can a non-technical person build a web app with AI?